DavidPang3/GroupProjectCSE312/README.md

 ### extra,
 I know my website doesn't look too good especially with having to reload for my images in a chatbox that automatically updates for texts, but please cut me some slack because I'm working on this project alone.
 Thankyou.
+My presentation date is on the later dates so I will make sure to update the frontend html and responses before then.